 How could I always be getting rid of stuff and still have extra stuff and clutter around?
 I was tired of being a “stuff manager” and wondered if she’d have a more permanent solution.

-2019 Update: We moved into a much bigger house, yet still use a lot of her tidying strategies, even though I think some of her philosophies are a bit wonky.
-And yes… of course I watched the Netflix show. 😉 If you’re trying to get motivated to declutter, you should definitely watch it!
+2019 Update: We moved into a much bigger house, yet still use a lot of these tidying strategies, even though I think some of her philosophies are a bit wonky.
+And yes… of course I watched the Netflix show. 😉 If you’re trying to get motivated to declutter your home, you should definitely watch it!

 Marie Kondo did have a solution!